sophiebremer/recipes/baking/cakes/vienna-apple-pie.md

 14. Press the apple slices into the pudding and doug.

+15. Distribute the soaked rosins over the apple slices.

-15. Mix 70 gram of sugar with a soup spoon (6 gram) of cinnamon.
+16. Mix 70 gram of sugar with a soup spoon (6 gram) of cinnamon.

-16. Distribute the mix over the apple slices.
+17. Distribute the mix over the apple slices.

-17. Let the pie grow in peace for 50 minutes.
+18. Let the pie grow in peace for 50 minutes.

-18. Bake the pie with a temperature of 200 degree Celsius for 18 minutes.
+19. Bake the pie with a temperature of 200 degree Celsius for 18 minutes.

-19. Let the pie cool down.
+20. Let the pie cool down.